Dibz15/csx46-cerenkov/README.md

 # csx46-cerenkov

-This repository is for code from for a final project in CSX46 at Oregon State University.
+This repository is for code from a final project in CSX46 at Oregon State University.

 Methods and data come from Yao et al's work on the CERENKOV project, which uses XGBoost classifiers to distinguish rSNP from non-regulatory cSNPs.